BederBourahmah/learning-journal/technical-specification/mrhb-creditcoin-integration/architecture/integration-requirements/business-processes/mrhb-processes.md

 ## Notes
 - This document requires input from MRHB stakeholders
 - All processes must be validated with business owners
 - Data models must be verified with technical teams

+## Related Tasks
+- T1-A-013: Business Process and Data Flow Documentation (Created this document)
+- T1-A-013-1: MRHB Account Management Processes (Created sub-document)
+- T1-A-014: Existing API Mapping and Analysis (Will update this document)